Jobs: The Household Survey Tells a Different Story

 Figure: 7 Labor Market Detail

 Another data point to highlight is the number of revisions.
-From Feb-April, the BLS has revised total jobs down by 13.7k per month.
+Over the last three months, the numbers have actually been revised up.

 Figure: 8 Revisions

 The chart below shows data going back to 1955.

 Figure: 9 Historical Labor Market

 The labor force participation rate is still well below the highs before the Global Financial Crisis.

 Data Updated: Monthly on first Friday of the month